ibm-cloud-docs/openwhisk/tutorial_action.md

       ```
       {: screen}

-Congratulations!
+Great work!
 You created an action that calls two other actions.
 From these actions, you can now develop the code to call {{site.data.keyword.cos_full_notm}}, access your {{site.data.keyword.cloudant}} database, and then put the results back into {{site.data.keyword.cos_full_notm}}.
 You even have the basic building blocks for error handling.